PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 11:40:36
+Last updated: 2024-04-09 11:41:11
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes